10 Best Ice Fishing Tackle and Gear Essentials

 5. Jigs & Spikes: Best Ice Fishing Tackle Classics

 The basic bait & tackle paring starts with a handful of Tungsten jigs and a couple dozen Spikes (Maggots).
 Tying directly to your Fluorocarbon line with a Clinch Knot will do the trick.
 Make sure that you wick the line with spit, secure tightly, and rotate the knot perpendicular to the jig so that the presentation lays horizontal.
 2-3 Spikes through the middle or tail will suffice.
 After the Spikes are secured, gently pinch them to push out a bit of their insides.
 Sounds GROSS!
 But, it is a very effective and natural method to improve scent.
-Recommendation:
+Check out our Ice Fishing Kit to get all of the jigs and lures you need to get started.
+Other Recommendation:

 2 x Each Color: Gold, Nickel, Firetiger